 Numbers

-Ruby has three built-in types to support numeric values: Fixnum
+Ruby has three built-in types to support numeric values: Fixnum, Bignum, and

 Bignum for infinite length integers, and Float for floating point numbers.